 Following a brief intensive period in which the students begin to acquire a reading knowledge of Middle English, selected prose and poetry written between approximately 1300 and 1500 (exclusive of Chaucer) will be studied: (1) for cultural and literary significance; (2) for techniques, genre, and styles; and (3) for artistic and aesthetic qualities.

 This class focuses on some of the major voices in 20th Century American Drama: Miller, Williams, O’Neill, Inge, Shange, Wilson, Norman, Vogel, and Kushner among others.
 Both canonical and lesser known works will be studied, enriching students’ knowledge of the writer’s oeuvre.
 Experimentation in form and content will be explored as well as representations of race, gender, politics, and sexualities.

 ENG 540: Milton

 Milton’s stature as a poet and thinker is discussed.
 Milton’s shorter poems and his masterpiece, Paradise Lost, will be studied in the context of his complete poetry and major prose, and in the framework of his intellectual, cultural, and literary milieu.

 ENG 542: The Age of Dryden

-Literature at the beginning of England’s Age of Reason, with attention to the social and intellectual milieu in the years of the Restoration and Glorious Revolution; emphasis on poetry and criticism of Dryden, and important plays of Dryden, Etherege, Wycherley, Congreve, and Otway are presented.
+This course explores literature at the beginning of England’s Age of Reason, with attention given to the social and intellectual milieu in the years of the Restoration and Glorious Revolution, and emphasizes poetry and criticism of Dryden, and important plays of Dryden, Etherege, Wycherley, Congreve, and Otway.

 ENG 545: Studies in Postmodern Fiction